 Have a look around your garden and see if there is any dead space that could be put to better use.
 Is there a patch of wall that's currently bare, and could fit one of the best garden benches?
 If so, you've got yourself a new cozy nook!

 Different seating areas are always handy.
 Whether it's for entertaining or just for your own use, it's nice to take in a different view, or separate dining areas from relaxation spaces.

 46. Try your hand at upcycling

 If you want to ensure your space is truly unique, then simple DIY and upcycling projects are the way to go.

-Sewing skills can be put to good use for seat cushions in pretty prints and of course a lick of outdoor paint in a well chosen shade is something we can all manage to do!
+Sewing skills can be put to good use for seat cushions in pretty prints and of course a lick of outdoor paint in a well-chosen shade is simple to do.

 These recycled oil drums have been painted and turned into unique outdoor seating.
 We've got lots more tips on how to use salvage for garden upcycling ideas in our feature.